Daldude1/Rick-and-Morty/README.md

 ## Technologies Used

-🛠️ This website was built using HTML, CSS, and JavaScript.
+🛠️ This website was built using React.

 🔍 The character data was obtained from the Rick & Morty API (https://rickandmortyapi.com/).